 otherwise privileged communications to, from, or involving in-house counsel lose protection if they are disseminated beyond business personnel that need to know the content of the communication in order to perform their jobs effectively or to make informed decisions concerning, or affected by, the subject matter of the communication.

 That’s a mouthful, but you get the point: only distribute privileged communications to corporate non-lawyer employees who have a “need to know,” or risk privilege waiver.

 As I articulated over a decade ago (article available here), courts often employ a heightened scrutiny when deciding whether the privilege covers an in-house lawyer’s communications with corporate employees.
 See also my post: Court Finds In-House Counsel Privilege “More Difficult.”
 Here’s Why.
-Courts require in-house lawyers to prove with “specific facts” that the putatively privileged communication was for legal-advice and not business-advice purposes.
+Courts require in-house lawyers to prove with “specific facts” that they created the putatively privileged communication for legal-advice and not business-advice purposes.